Runnable editor

 Frontend scripts don't have any inputs.
 However, you can manually specify a frontend script's dependencies.
 This is useful when you want to recompute a frontend script when an input changes.

-Manual dependencies are found in the Change on value section and can be removed by clicking on the x button.
+button and can be removed by clicking on the x

 Caching an app inline script means caching the results of that script for a certain duration.
 If the script is triggered with the same inputs during the given duration, it will return the cached result.